vvvityaaa/awesome-spiking-neural-networks/README.md

 5. [Biologically inspired alternatives to backpropagation throughtime for learning in recurrent neural nets](https://arxiv.org/pdf/1901.09049.pdf), Bellec et al. (2019) - biologically plausible approximation of backpropagation through time.

 ### Neuron models
+1. [A quantitative description of membrane current and its application to conduction and excitation in nerve](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/), Hodgkin A and Huxley A (1952) - introduction of Hodgkin-Huxley neuron model.
 1. [Simple Model of Spiking Neurons](https://www.izhikevich.org/publications/spikes.pdf), Izhikevich E (2003) - introduces the mathematical model of a new type of neurons, so called, Izhikevich neurons.
 2. [Which Model to Use for Cortical Spiking Neurons?](https://www.izhikevich.org/publications/whichmod.pdf), Izhikevich E (2004) - overview of computational efficiency and biological plausibility of different neuron models.